olegkrivtsov/using-zend-framework-3-book/README.md

 I also run related open-source projects: [zf3-api-reference](https://github.com/olegkrivtsov/zf3-api-reference) whose goal is to develop a good reference of ZF3 components & classes; and [openbook](https://github.com/olegkrivtsov/openbook), whose goal is to develop a convenient tool for generating HTML books from [Markdown](https://en.wikipedia.org/wiki/Markdown) sources.

-## Your Feedback is Appreciated

-If you'd like to share your emotions regarding this project with me, feel free to contact me using olegkrivtsov@gmail.com.

 ## License

 The content in this repo uses the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 You are free to use, modify and distribute the content for non-commerical purposes.
 Just mention the original author and provide a link to this repo.